Joseph Oduho: Early years 1927–1960

-In 1963 and as Joseph Oduho and his colleagues officially launched the Anyanya Movement in Kampala, Uganda, a book was co-authored by him and William Deng Nhial.
-The book is entitled "The Problem of the Southern Sudan" Joseph Oduho, William Deng.
-The 60-page book was published by Oxford University Press, London, United Kingdom, in 1963.

 Exile leader 1960–1972

 Joseph Oduho was a founding member and the first president of the Sudan African National Union (1962–1964).

-He and William Deng published the first formal declaration of Southern Sudan objectives in The Problem of the Southern Sudan (1962).
+He and William Deng published the first formal declaration of southern Sudanese objectives in The Problem of the Southern Sudan (1962).
 In this paper they argued for independence of the non-Muslim south from the Muslim north of Sudan.

-Joseph Oduho was one of the leader of the exiles seeking independence.
+In 1963 as Joseph Oduho and his colleagues officially launched the Anyanya Movement in Kampala, Uganda.

 Between 1965 and 1967 he was president of the Azania Liberation Front.
-He finally broke with the exile groups in 1971 due to disagreement with Joseph Lagu, commander of the Anyanya guerrilla fighters, who wanted to subordinate the political wing of the movement to the military wing.
-Oduho was committed to the unity of Southern Sudan, while Lagu wanted to withdraw into a smaller "Equatoria" region.
+He finally broke with the exile groups in 1971 due to disagreement with Joseph Lagu, commander of the Anyanya guerrilla fighters, who wanted to make the political wing subordinate to the military wing.
+Oduho was committed to the unity of southern Sudan, while Lagu wanted to withdraw to the Equatoria region.

 Southern Sudan government member 1972–1983

 On 3 May 1972 the Addis Ababa agreement was ratified as "The Southern Provinces Regional Self-Government Act 1972" (SPRGA-1972), bringing a temporary halt to the civil war.
 Joseph Oduho and Samuel Aru Bol were appointed to the southern executive.

-He was given the position of Minister of Housing in the Southern Regional Government, Juba (1972–75).
+He was given the position of Minister of Housing in the Southern Regional Government, Juba (1972–1975).
 It was Oduho who, on behalf of the SPRGA-1972, negotiated and signed an agreement with the Yugoslavian Government to construct Ministries and Ministers' quarters in Juba in 1973.
-Both the Ministries and Ministers' quarters have currently accommodated over 90% of the Government of South Sudan cabinet.

-In 1975, Joseph Oduho was accused of plotting for southern secession and was arrested, but was released in 1977 after an amnesty declared by President Jaafar Nimeiry when the Sudan Socialist Union (SSU) and northern political parties had come to an agreement.
+Both the Ministries and Ministers' quarters have currently accommodated over 90% of the Government of South Sudan's cabinet.
+In 1975, Joseph Oduho was accused of plotting for southern secession and was arrested.
+He was released in 1977 after an amnesty declared by President Gaafar Nimeiry when the Sudanese Socialist Union (SSU) and northern political parties had come to an agreement.

 Joseph Oduho ran successfully for election in 1977.
 He was appointed Minister of Cooperative and Rural Development (1978–1980) and Minister of Labour and Administrative Reforms (1980–1982).
 He was a member of the SSU Central Committee.
 In 1982 there were disturbances across the south, with some ethnic minority leaders calling for greater decentralization.
 Joseph Oduho was opposed to this, consistently advocating southern unity.
 He thought that decentralization and tribalism were being fostered by northern politicians in order to weaken the south.